The Palo Alto Weekly spoke with local artists about their work and what visitors can expect during Silicon Valley Open Studios.

 "This is kind of an extension of art that I've always done," Webster said.

-She worked with watercolors and acrylic paints before finding that oils were her preferred medium.
 She has been participating in Silicon Valley Open Studios for eight years.

 Webster, now based in Palo Alto, grew up on her family's farm in the foothills near San Jose, where she cultivated an appreciation for nature.
 Now she channels that love of natural beauty into oil paintings that capture rural spots in the Bay Area and throughout California.
 Though local landscapes are a specialty, she also paints still-lifes and some abstract works.